MicrosoftDocs/Viva/Viva/insights/advanced/analyst/notifications.md

 ---

-# Notifications and What's new
+# Notifications and announcements

 The top ribbon in the advanced insights app with Microsoft Viva Insights includes a number of options, including a way to provide feedback; view information about your tenant, role, and session; and view additional documentation resources.

-It also lets you view notifications and learn What's new in Viva Insights, as described in the following sections.
+It also lets you view notifications and see announcement about what's new in Viva Insights, as described in the following sections.

 ## Notifications in the app